babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 // and not through the self.drawerPresentationController.
 // We can as well consider making this a default behaviour in DrawerKit private func setDrawerState(_ drawerState: DrawerState) {
     drawerFlow.setDrawerState(drawerState)
 }
  ```

 ## Impact on existing codebase
 It doesn't have any impact on existing codebase as this is about extending a rule in our StyleGuide.
-What will change is during code reviews we may have more suggestions how to replace a comment with a code.
+What will change is during code reviews we may have more suggestions on how to replace a comment with a code.

 ## Alternatives considered